duleorlovic/blog/_posts/2016-09-12-ruby-math-hackerrank.markdown

 end
 ~~~

-Here is example task solution.
-It contains description, stdin input and test.
+Here is example for one solution that is submitted on site (it can not
+`require byebug`) so it use constant PRODUCTION.
+Test are in the same file.
+If the task is to read from file and to submit generated file, than use second
+tempalte.

 ~~~
 # 0_short_palindrome.rb